 Whether or not drug distribution is a felony in Salt Lake City, Utah depends on the sort of drug involved and whether or not the convicted distributor is a repeat offender.
 Both state and federal law determine this.
 Federal law separates controlled substances into different categories based on their particular characteristics, while state law prohibits their distribution and determines criminal classification and the range of penalties.
 Salt Lake City is subject to the same controlled substances laws as the rest of the State of Utah.
-If you or a loved one was arrested on drug possession charges in Utah, talk to Salt Lake City drug trafficking defense attorney Darwin Overson today.
+If you or a loved one was arrested on drug possession charges in Utah, talk to Salt Lake City drug crime lawyer Darwin Overson today.

 Drug Distribution Felonies in Utah

 A felony is any crime that may result in a year or more of imprisonment or capital punishment.
 A misdemeanor is any crime punishable by less than a year imprisonment, and may result in punishment by other means, like probation and/or fines.
 The category of felony or misdemeanor correlates with how federal law classifies the substance and whether the offender has been convicted of the same type of offense beforehand.

 Under Utah state law, the Utah Controlled Substances Act (“UCSA”) governs penalties for controlled substances.
 Utah distinguishes between capital, first degree, second degree, and third degree felony categories, as well as between Class A, Class B, and Class C misdemeanors.

 The UCSA prohibits the “knowing and intentional” production, manufacture, dispensing, or distribution of controlled or counterfeit substances.
 For conviction of a controlled substances crime, the person must know or reasonably should know that he/she is distributing the substance and must also intend to distribute the substance.
 Thus, a reasonable belief that the substance distributed is not illegal may not be enough to find guilt.
 Likewise, distribution under force from another may excuse guilt.